December 8th 2017

 From preventing obesity to improving our mental health, good old exercise is important on many levels, but anaerobic resistance training in particular may help to reduce fat in the liver according to a study published by the University of Haifa in cooperation with Tel Aviv Medical Center and Tel Aviv University in 2015.
 Researchers found that, in a group of 82 participants between the ages of 20-65 suffering from fatty liver disease, 40 minutes of full-body resistance training in the gym three times a week resulted in a significant fall in fat levels in the liver after three months.
 Not only this, but blood cholesterol levels decreased too, as did levels of ferritin protein in the blood, which when elevated can indicate liver damage.
 Weight loss was relatively minimal, so the researchers still advocated including cardiovascular exercise for the best health outcome and to facilitate weight loss if needed, but it’s encouraging to know that you’re not enduring those burpees for nothing.

-Signed up to 'Go Sober for October' and struggling a bit?
+Signed up to 'Go Sober for October' or similar and struggling a bit?
 Here are some tips for making giving up alcohol for the month a LOT easier